mdsol/clojure-mauth-client/README.md

 Here it is folks, a nice, clean MAuth client done in the simplest and most minimal way possible, for your Clojure application.

-There are a minimal set of dependencies, it is fast, and can even be used as middleware for securing your applications.
+There are a minimal set of dependencies (Bouncy Castle isn't one of them!), it is fast, and can even be used as middleware for securing your applications.

 You do **NOT** need to jump through hoops to use this library.
 Simple is as simple does.